MaRDI4NFDI/open-interfaces/docs/source/getting-started/overview.md

 For example, a user can be mostly comfortable with Python, but desires to use an implementation of a solver for partial differential equations written in C.
-If the solver does not provide Python bindings, the user needs to write them with tools like `ctypes`, Python C API, Cython, etc.
+If the solver doesn't offer Python bindings, the user needs to write them with tools like `ctypes`, Python C API, Cython, etc.

 With the help of open interfaces, this responsibility can be taken from the